-6. Extent of wind scoured, blowouts and/or depositional areas: Wind-Scoured, Blowouts, and/or Deposition Areas: are usually not present.
-The light textured soils can blow following a fire and evidence may be found in mounded soil deposition in the crowns of bunchgrass.
+6. Extent of wind scoured, blowouts and/or depositional areas: Wind-Scoured, Blowouts and/or Deposition Areas: usually not present.
+Immediately following wildfire some soil movement may occur on lighter textured soils.
 7. Amount of litter movement (describe size and distance expected to travel): Litter Movement: fine litter in the interspaces may move up to 2 feet or further following a significant run-off event.
 Coarse litter generally does not move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil Surface Resistance to Erosion: values should range from 4 to 6 but needs to be tested.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil Surface Loss or Degradation: the A or A1 horizon is typically 2 to 9 inches thick.
-Structure ranges from weak, fine medium or coarse granular to weak, thin, medium or thick platy.
-Soil organic matter (SOM) ranges from 0.5 to 3 percent.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil Surface Resistance to Erosion: values should range from 4 to 6.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil Surface Loss or Degradation: The surface horizon is typically 2 to 7 inches thick.
+Structure typically includes weak thin and moderately thick platy, weak fine and moderate fine granular, and weak fine to medium subangular blocky.
+Soil organic matter (SOM) ranges from 1 to 3 percent.
 0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant Community Composition and Distribution Relative to Infiltration: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
 Shrubs accumulate snow in the interspaces.
 Terracettes provide a favorable micro-site for vegetation establishment, which further increases infiltration.
 1. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compaction Layer: not present.
-2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Functional/Structural Groups: cool season deep-rooted perennial bunchgrasses >>tall shrubs> perennial forbs> shallow rooted grasses.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Functional/Structural Groups: cool season deep-rooted perennial bunchgrasses >>tall shrubs> perennial forbs> shallow rooted grasses.
 Sub-dominant: Other: Additional: 3.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Plant Mortality/Decadence: basin big sagebrush will become decadent in the absence of fire and ungulate grazing.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Plant Mortality/Decadence: Wyoming big sagebrush will become decadent in the absence of fire and ungulate grazing.
 Grass and forb mortality will occur as tall shrubs increase.

-14. Average percent litter cover (%) and depth (in): Litter Amount: annual litter cover in the interspaces will be 5-10 percent to a depth of
+4. Average percent litter cover (%) and depth (in): Litter Amount: annual litter cover in the interspaces will be 5-10 percent to a depth of <0.1".
+Under the mature shrubs litter is greater than 0.5 inches.
+Fine litter can accumulate on the terracettes.

-15. 5.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual- production): Annual Production: is 750 lbs. per acre in a year with normal precipitation and temperatures.
-Perennial grasses produce 55-65 percent of the total, forbs 10-15 percent, and shrubs 20-30 percent.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual- production): Annual Production: is 750 lbs. per acre in a year with normal precipitation and temperatures.
+Perennial grasses produce 50-65 percent of the total, forbs 10-20 percent, and shrubs 15-30 percent.

 - 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Invasive Plants: cheatgrass, rush skeletonweed, scotch thistle, spotted and diffuse knapweed.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Invasive Plants: cheatgrass, scotch thistle, mustard, halogeton, spotted and diffuse knapweed.
 Russian thistle and kochia can invade at lower elevations. - 17.
 Perennial plant reproductive capability: Reproductive Capability of Perennial Plants: all functional groups have the potential to reproduce in normal years.